rogeriog/pGNN/README.md

 ## Overview

-pGNN is a featurizer tool that leverages pretrained graph-neural networks (GNNs) to extract valuable information from materials structures.
+pGNN is a featurizer tool that leverages pretrained graph-neural networks (GNNs) as a proxy to extract valuable chemical information from materials structures.
 It aims to enhance the performance of materials property prediction models by generating highly meaningful features that can be used in a variety of machine learning tasks.

 ## Available Featurizers